This Mayo-free Potato Salad is easy to make, vegan and gluten-free. It's the perfect side dish to serve in the warmer months.

 Why You'll Love this Recipe

 - Vegan and gluten-free.
-This potato salad is made without mayo and without eggs making it a perfect side dish for everyone.
+This potato salad is made without mayo and eggs making it a perfect side dish for everyone.

 - Perfect for backyard barbecues.
 This is the best potato salad to serve at your outdoor events as it goes great with sandwiches, burgers and all your favorite party foods.
 Try my warm potato salad with vinaigrette next!